-If you want to be a savvy trader, you should know how to read and understand earnings reports.
+If you want to be a savvy trader, you should know how to read earnings reports.

-Earnings reports provide amazing insight into a company’s overall financial health.
-They can also have a lot of weight on a stock’s price.
+Earnings reports provide insight into a company’s financial health.
+They can also have a lot of influence on a stock’s price.

-This post can help you decode the sometimes-confusing world of earnings reports.
-I’ll provide an overview of what they are, what to look for, and how to use the information you find to help with potential trades.
+In this post, I’ll help you decode the sometimes confusing world of earnings reports.
+I’ll give you an overview of where to find earnings reports, what’s in one, and how you can use the information in it to help with potential trades.

 Table of Contents